Why This Course Rocks...

 Five: Messaging And Links

-Here we look at getting your messages across to your audience, avoiding local knowledge, scripting presenter links, using the bullet system of show preparation, opening and ending your links, creating route maps, crossing subjects, and using music as a bed for presenting.
+Section five is where we start getting into the theory of presenting.
+Here we'll look at getting your messages across to your audience, avoiding local knowledge, scripting presenter links, using the bullet system of show preparation, opening and ending your links, creating route maps, crossing subjects, and using music as a bed for presenting.

 Six: Presenting Advice One

-We'll look at the different ways you can start your show, menu beds, clips and tags, creating your own music beds, prerecording your opening, planning your chats, and there's tips on telling stories.
+We'll look at the different ways you can start your show, menu beds, clips and tags, creating your own music beds, prerecording your opening, planning your chats, and how to tell a story.

 Seven: Presenting Advice Two